Steven Kwan Player Props: Guardians vs. Padres

-The Cleveland Guardians, including Steven Kwan (hitting .238 in his past 10 games, with three doubles, a home run, five walks and four RBI), battle starting pitcher Michael Wacha and the San Diego Padres at PETCO Park, Wednesday at 9:40 PM ET.
+On Thursday, Steven Kwan (coming off going 0-for-4) and the Cleveland Guardians play the San Diego Padres, whose starting pitcher will be Ryan Weathers.
+First pitch is at 8:40 PM ET.

-In his most recent game he had a one-hit performance (1-for-5) against the Padres.
+In his last game he had a hitless showing (0-for-4) against the Padres.

 Steven Kwan Game Info & Props vs. the Padres